DannyRyanFisher/Perception-Project/README.md

 ## Project: Perception Pick & Place
 ### Writeup of the project.

-### Exercise 1, 2 and 3 pipeline implemented
-#### 1. Complete Exercise 1 steps.
-Pipeline for filtering and RANSAC plane fitting implemented.
+### Pipeline for filtering and RANSAC plane fitting implemented.

-### Note
-For Exercise 1, 2 and 3, the functions are called within pcl_callback
-function of pr2_perception.py but they're contents are contained within the scripts directory.

 #### Filtering